 It can take months or years for a doctor to diagnose cerebral palsy in your child.
 More severe cases will be easier to diagnose at a younger age.
 It is important to talk to a lawyer as soon as you receive a diagnosis.
 This may be the date the clock starts ticking on your statute of limitations to file an injury claim.
 In Kansas and Missouri, you have two years from the date of medical malpractice discovery to file a claim.

 CP is the result of a disruption in normal brain development.
-It often occurs before birth and the child may have genetic predisposition for it, but other risk factors include:
+It often occurs before birth and the child may have a genetic predisposition for it, but other risk factors include:

 The prevailing theory used to be that CP was a side effect of birthing complications, but we now think this accounts for only 10% of cases.